A standalone romantic comedy with a touch of magic

 The baby elephant trumpeted.
 I jumped.
 The handcuff snapped against my wrist.

 “What the hell?”
 Hudson asked.

 With eyes as round as saucers, Hudson leapt after Jenny.
 I stretched to look out the side of the trailer.
 He sprinted down the sidewalk, only to slow a few car lengths later.
 He pushed his hands through his thick hair and jogged back to me.

 Peachy.
 Jenny was on the loose with my secret and I was shackled in a trailer with a baby elephant.

 I examined my imprisoned wrist, then the illegal, endangered animal.
 The elephant wasn’t tethered to anything.
 It snaked its trunk back and forth, a savage gleam in its eye.

 “Easy there, little elepha—”

-To continue reading Tiny Glitches, pick up your copy today!
+Continue reading Tiny Glitches: pick up your copy today!